 The catalytic converter often reaches a temperature of 750 degrees.
 However, if you have more unburned gases leaving the combustion chamber or one of the cylinders is not working, you will experience a tremendous increase in temperature.

 The exhaust pipe muffler temperatures reach their peak when the car is on the road rather than when it’s idle.
 This is due to the high rpm; however, temperatures can also rise due to inefficient combustion of gases.

 How does the exhaust system work?

-To understand exhaust pipe muffler temperature you need to understand how the exhaust system works.
+To understand the exhaust pipe muffler temperature, you need to understand how the exhaust system works.
 The system consists of the exhaust manifold, resonator, catalytic converter, muffler, exhaust pipe, and tailpipe.
 The process of eliminating exhaust gases starts at the exhaust manifold.
 Here the gases from the combustion chamber are removed from the engine into the exhaust pipe.

 The manifold is made of cast iron, and this enables it to handle the hot gases.
 The catalytic converter is next; its purpose is to remove any harmful emissions from the exhaust gases.
 This is done through a series of metal catalysts made from platinum palladium and aluminum oxide.

 The catalyst reacts with the hot gases, and this removes hydrocarbons and carbon monoxide from the exhaust gases.
 The by-product is carbon dioxide and water which is less harmful to the environment.